Shadowtail117/ATCBot/README.md

 Sets the content of the bot's status message.
 If set to `Online` or `Offline`, the message's content will be just that.
 Additionally, it will automatically try to change to `Offline` when shutting down and `Online` when starting up.

 If `Custom` is selected, a custom status message will be displayed instead and will remain until changed, even after shutting down and restarting the bot.

-#### setsystemmessageconfig

-There a number of categories that you can select to be output to the system message channel depending on your needs.
-They are as follows:
-- ConnectionStatus - Logs referring to the connection status of the Discord bot, or the SteamKit2 account.
-- Queries - Logs referring to things happening with the regular queries to update the lobby information messages.
-(Does not include the log sent every time they are updated.)
-- CommandReceived - Logs referring to whenever the bot receives a command from a user.
-- WatchdogWarnings - Logs referring to warnings that the watchdog gives when it detects the query system might have failed.
-If it pulls the plug, a message is always sent.
-- Info - Informational messages.
-- Warning - Warning messages.
-- Error - Error messages.
-- Verbose - Verbose messages.
-- Debug - Debug messages.

-This differs from `setlogverbosity` in that this controls what logs already output to the console are also shown to the system messages channel. `setlogverbosity` will completely halt its respective logs from being sent, and consequently, output as system messages.

 ## Hosting